How large is the system’s detection range?

-Traditional RF-based drone detection solutions only monitor specific bands (e.g. WiFi 2,4/5,8GHz or ISM 433/868MHz) because this is where most commercial drones have operated in the past.
-But the threat landscape is changing.
-The latest commercial and custom drones will connect at any (mostly illegal) frequencies.
-This is why we developed our unique all-band-monitoring receiver and ultra-wide-band tracking antenna.
+Traditional RF-based drone detection solutions only monitor specific bands (e.g. WiFi 2,4/5,8GHz or ISM 433/868MHz) because this is where most commercial drones have operated in the past, however, the threat landscape is changing.
+The latest commercial and custom drones can connect at any (mostly illegal) frequencies.
+This drove us to develop our unique, all-band-monitoring, receiver and ultra-wide-band tracking antenna.

 The AARTOS DDS manages to monitor the entire frequency spectrum (e.g. 100MHz – 6GHz) hundreds of times per second.
 Whatever frequency the drone operator might use, we will be able to detect and track it.
-This feature is completely unique on the market.
+A unique feature on the current market.

 What kind of coverage does the system provide?

 The system’s DF antenna provides 360° dome coverage (360° azimuth and full 90° elevation).
-This feature is unique on the market.
-It can also be adjusted to specific needs, e.g. a 90° or 180° (edge) coverage.
+This feature is unique on the market, and can be adjusted to specific needs as needed.

 Does the AARTOS DDS depend on a line of sight?

 Even though the quickest detection is reached within line of sight, the system does not require it.
-The AARTOS DDS relies on RF signals, which by their nature can be traced regardless of obstructions – they can be detected and traced whether they originate behind buildings or trees, in the woods or within a crowd of people.
+The AARTOS DDS relies on RF signals, which by their nature can be traced regardless of obstructions like buildings, trees, or people.
 If the signal is strong enough, the system’s detection range is virtually unlimited.

-Are there limitations to the detection and tracking altitude and/or elevation with respect to the sensor(s)?
+Are there limitations to detection and tracking altitude and/or elevation with respect to the sensor(s)?

-Since the system can be equipped with an unlimited number of sensors to form a network covering larger areas, there are no inherent limitations in terms of altitude and elevation.
+Since the system can be equipped with an unlimited number of sensors forming a network covering larger and larger areas, there are no inherent limitations in terms of altitude or elevation.
 All systems can be linked to a single monitoring center with remote-control capabilities for each individual system.
 Each single system covers a radius of 360°, including the airspace above the sensor (i.e. 360° dome coverage).